roboryman/prototroller/README.md

 <img align="left" src="assets/veroboard.jpg" width="250"/>

 The component interface boards are simply veroboards with soldered component(s).
 These veroboard sits atop the module board headers.
 We don't use "standard" veroboard, that is, long strips of copper.
 Instead, we opted for a kind with a copper pad per through-hole.
 This way, we can freely route our signals from the module board around the veroboard.
 Take a joystick for example.
 The design would look like this: PROTOGRID < == MAG.
-CONNECTOR == > MASTER BOARD < == HEADERS == > COMPONENT INTERFACE BOARD < == SOLDERED COMPONENTS ==> USER I/O.
+CONNECTOR == > MODULE BOARD < == HEADERS == > COMPONENT INTERFACE BOARD < == SOLDERED COMPONENTS ==> USER I/O.
 <br clear="left"/>
 </p>